code-423n4/2023-10-nextgen/README.md

 - How to use the VRF or the RNG smart contracts
   - It's recommended to use the Goerli Network when you want to interact with the Chainlink VRF or the RNG smart contracts.
   - For the chainlink VRF you need to create a subscription from the chainlink platform, fund the subscription and add the [smart-contracts/RandomizerVRF.sol](https://github.com/code-423n4/2023-10-nextgen/blob/main/smart-contracts/RandomizerVRF.sol) smart contract address as a consumer.
-  - For the ARRng.io smart contract you need to deploy the [smart-contracts/RandomizerRNG.sol](https://github.com/code-423n4/2023-10-nextgen/blob/main/smart-contracts/RandomizerRNG.sol) and send some eth to the smart contract address as the deposit funds on the smart contract will be used to pay for the generation of the random word.
+  - For the ARRng.io smart contract you need to deploy the [smart-contracts/RandomizerRNG.sol](https://github.com/code-423n4/2023-10-nextgen/blob/main/smart-contracts/RandomizerRNG.sol) and send some eth to the smart contract address as the deposit funds on the smart contract will be used to pay for the generation of the random hash.
 - The _saltfun_o is for future purposes and its currently not being used.
-- We are aware of the price rounding errors when a specific Sales Model is used especially when the minting cost is low, or when we process the payments to an artist/team address thus any finding is not valid.
+- We are aware of the price rounding errors when the Exponential Descending Sales Model is used and the minting cost is low, thus any finding on this is not valid.
 - We are aware that we do not accept decimals when we set the sales percentages, thus any finding is not valid.
-- We are aware that the minting cost price is captured right before the execution of the minting function and not when the transaction is confirmed, thus any finding is not valid.
+- We are aware that the minting cost price is captured before the execution of the minting function and not when the transaction is confirmed, thus any finding is not valid.
 - We do not consider a DOS of the Ethereum network to be sufficient to warrant a finding valid.

 ## Attack ideas (Where to look for bugs)
 - Access Controls and Permissions
   - Consider ways in which addresses can be added to the Admin contract either without the specific approval of its owner or from a global admin or as a result of contract deployment.
-  - Consider ways in which the artist's proposed address can be maliciously altered after they were firstly proposed from the artist.
+  - Consider ways in which the artist's proposed address can be maliciously altered after they were firstly proposed by the artist.
-  - Consider ways in which functions on all contract can be called without having a specific role.
+  - Consider ways in which functions on all contracts can be called without having a specific role.
 - Payments
-  - Consider ways in which payments can be altered thus the funds will be sent to different addresses than the ones that were proposed by the artist.
+  - Consider ways in which payments can be altered so the funds will be sent to different addresses compared to the ones that were proposed by the artist.
   - Consider ways in which the emergencyFunction does not send the funds to the Admins Contract owner.
-  - Consider ways in which payments will not be accepted from a gnosis safe wallet.
+  - Consider ways in which payments will not be accepted by a gnosis safe wallet.
 - Sales Models
   - Consider ways in which the minting cost price will differ from the actual value based on the parameters set on the setCollectionCosts function.
 - Random Hash generators
   - Consider ways in which the generator will not produce a hash value, besides the lack of funds on the VRF and RNG.
-  - Consider ways in which the hash value can be altered after it was already set.
+  - Consider ways in which the hash value of a tokenid can be altered after it was already set.
-  - Consider ways in which the random hash is not returned by the Randomizer contracts but it can be set directly.
+  - Consider ways in which the random hash is not returned by the Randomizer contracts but it can be set directly from the Core contract.
 - On-chain metadata
   - Consider ways in which the on-chain metadata can be altered after a collection was freezed.
 - Updating details
-  - Consider ways in which collection data can be altered after a collection was freezed.
+  - Consider ways in which the collection data can be altered after a collection was freezed.
 - Admin contract
   - Consider ways in which the Admin contract address on all other contracts can be maliciously altered.
 - Burn or Swap to mint functionalities
-  - Consider ways in which a token of a collection different than the one that was set can be burnt.
+  - Consider ways in which you can burn or swap a token from a collection that is different than the collection that was already set.
 - Allowlist minting
-  - Consider ways in which an allowlist address can mint more token than its allowed to mint.
+  - Consider ways in which an allowlist address can mint more tokens compared to what its allowed to mint.
   - Consider ways in which an address can bypass the merkle proofs and mint without having an allowlist spot.
 - Airdrop/Minting
-  - Consider ways in which the airdrop or minting incl. burnToMint etc. is not executed from the Minter Contract.
+  - Consider ways in which the airdrop or minting functions incl. burnToMint, burnOrSwapExternalToMint etc. are not executed from the Minter Contract.
-  - Consider ways in which more than 1 tokens can be minted at the same time period for the Periodic Sale Model.\
+  - Consider ways in which more than 1 tokens can be minted at the same time period for the Periodic Sale Model.

-Note: We are aware that access to an Admin or Artist role can be lost or taken thus any finding on this is not valid.
+  - Consider ways in which an address during the public phase can mint more tokens compared to what its allowed to mint (maxCollectionPurchases)

 ## Main invariants